 However, on July 13th it all came together, and I, along with 79 other immigrant from 35 different countries, were sworn in as new US Citizens.
 It was a very special day.

-I said in my last post that 2016 hadn’t been a good year.
+I said in my last post that 2016 had been a difficult year.
 Two days after my citizenship ceremony, we had to say goodbye to another fur-baby.

 And Kizy really WAS a fur-baby!
 A huge white puff-ball of Great Pyrenees who had been with us for many years.
 Melisa found her on craigslist when we were in Colorado and she joined our pack there sometime in 2008 I think.
 We were her third, and forever, home and we think that she was around three when we got her.
 That meant that she was probably around Eleven, which is old for a giant breed.
 As always, it was a difficult and emotionally painful decision to let her go, but she was starting to fail, especially with her hips and hind-quarters and was feeling pain that medication wasn’t helping with.

 For all or her size, Kizy was the most gentle of dogs who loved people, especially children and loved to be petted.
 She would walk up to people and sit down smartly in front of them, then look at them as if to say “I’m gorgeous.
 You may pet me now”.